France Work Visa from India: Complete Application Guide for 2026

 | Cover letter | In French or English, stating your intent and employment details |

 Financial proof specifics for Indian applicants: The consulate wants to see stable savings — not a sudden large deposit.
-Three months of consistent salary credits plus a balance equivalent to at least 2-3 months of French living expenses (approximately EUR 3,000-5,000 equivalent in INR) is typical.
-A fixed deposit statement also strengthens the file.
+Provide three months of consistent statements and proof of funds that matches your declared circumstances.
+A fixed deposit statement can be included if it forms part of that evidence.

 Step 4: The Consular Decision

-You can track your application status online through the TLScontact portal.
+You can track your application status online through the VFS Global portal.

 Step 5: Arrival in France